-Green Bonds: Green bonds are debt securities issued by companies to fund sustainable projects or investments and have attracted interest from domestic and international investors seeking responsible socially and environmentally sustainable investment opportunities. proceeds from these bonds must be used for projects with a positive environmental impact, such as renewable energy, energy efficiency or sustainable agriculture.
-Green bonds can be differentiated from the narrower category of climate bonds - used to finance projects which reduce the impacts of climate change specifically. such as by reducing carbon emissions.
+interest from domestic and international investors seeking socially responsible and environmentally sustainable investment opportunities.
+The proceeds from these bonds must be used for projects with a positive environmental impact, such as renewable energy efficiency or energy, sustainable agriculture.
+Green bonds can be differentiated from the narrower category of climate bonds - used to finance projects which reduce the impacts of climate change specifically, such as by reducing carbon emissions.
 In this way, green bonds have the potential to address a broader range of issues, such as biodiversity, which are becoming a greater focus in the ESG discourse.

 Canada is considered a global leader in green bond issuance.
 The country's strong commitment to sustainable development and environmental stewardship has driven the growth of the green bond market.
 Green bonds in Canada have been issued by a diverse range of entities, including government agencies, municipalities, provinces, corporations and financial institutions.
-As
+As of September 2021, Canada had witnessed significant growth in green bond issuance and, since 2014, the cumulative issuance of Canadian green bonds had surpassed US\$39 billion (approximate amount) across various sectors.9